Fine-grained deterministic hardness of the shortest vector problem: Introduction

 To summarize, there is a large variety of strong hardness results for $\mathsf{GapSVP}_p$.
-But with few exceptions, the results for finite $p$ rely on randomized reductions.
-In this paper, we will contribute to the problem of providing stronger hardness results for GapSVP that do not rely on randomization.
-These are our main results.
+But with few exceptions, the results rely on randomized reductions.
+In this paper, we will contribute to the problem of providing hardness results for GapSVP that do not rely on randomization.
+In particular, we are interested in a \emph{parameterized} version of the shortest vector problem.
+Such versions have previously been studied with the distance threshold $\delta$ as the parameter (\cite{BenCheGur}, \cite{BhaBonEgr}).
+We will instead consider SVP parameterized by the norm parameter $p$.
+To be precise, we investigate the following problem, where $p$ is a part of the input.